treydock/puppet-module-timezone/README.md

 # Compatibility
 ---------------
-This module is built for use with Puppet v3 with Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0 on the following systems.
+This module has been tested to work on the following systems with Puppet v3 (with and without the future parser) and v4 with Ruby versions 1.8.7 (Puppet v3 only), 1.9.3, 2.0.0 and 2.1.0.

 * EL 5
 * EL 6